top of page

 ABS Plastic

-Can made be flame-retardant or UV-resistant by blending with other materials.
+ABS sheets can be modified to be flame-retardant or UV-resistant by blending with specialized additives.

 abs-pmma-sheets.jpg

-• Home Appliances: Refrigerator and washing machine panels.
+• Home appliances: Refrigerator & washing machine panels

 Polycarbonate